We are pleased to announce our grants process for the February 13, 2018, application deadline.

 - We are interested in proposals that increase access to health services and improve access to and coordination of developmental services for children.
 We are also interested in proposals that identify ways to ensure parents are aware of resources and options.

 - Access to Quality Childcare

-- Strengthening work with and on behalf of Latino families
+- Strengthen our work with and on behalf of marginalized communities